Home

 There are slackware tgz packages as follows:

-13.37 Source package
+15.0 Source package

-Package i386 x86_64 src
+Package x86_64 src

-Digital Signature asc asc asc
+Digital Signature asc asc

 Download the package with wget or a browser, then install it as usual with pkginstall (don't forget to install wxWidgets first).

-To build from the source package, extract it (tar -xzf) and follow the instructions in its README file.
+To build from the source package, extract it (tar -xf) and follow the instructions in its README file. https://slackware.pkgs.org/15.0/alienbob-x86_64/wxGTK3-3.2.1-x86_64-1alien.txz.html http://connie.slackware.com/~alien/slackbuilds/wxGTK3

-Gentoo and Sabayon
+Gentoo and derivatives

-There is an overlay and ebuild that will work for both gentoo and sabayon.
 If you use layman, do the following in a terminal, as root:

-layman -f -o http://4pane.co.uk/gentoo/overlay.xml -a 4Pane
+layman -f -o https://4pane.co.uk/gentoo/overlay.xml -a 4Pane

 emerge 4pane